Portland Dangerous and Defective Products Lawyer

-This means, if you use a product where the design of the product causes a malfunction or failure of the product, and you are subsequently injured, then you might be able to recover current and future costs associated with your personal injury – a Product Liability claim.
-The law holds people and companies involved in the chain of manufacturing, distribution, and sales of the product, responsible to insure the product is safe.
+This means if you use a product where the design of the product causes a malfunction or failure of the product, and you are subsequently injured, then you might be able to recover current and future costs associated with your personal injury – a Product Liability claim.
+The law holds people and companies involved in the chain of manufacturing, distribution, and sales of the product, responsible to ensure the product is safe.
 If they fail to design, manufacture, or test a product to determine that it is safe and meets the intended product specifications, then they are liable for any injuries associated with the use of the product.

-There are several different theories of recovery that form the basis of Product Liability claims and they include: Negligence, Breach of Warranty, Misrepresentation, and Strict Liability.
+There are several different theories of recovery that form the basis of Product Liability claims and they include Negligence, Breach of Warranty, Misrepresentation, and Strict Liability.

 - Negligence refers to actions or inactions that the manufacturer should have performed that caused a lack of reasonable care in the design, production, or assembly of the product, which resulted in causing harm.
-For example, if a car manufacturer failed to design a car to meet minimum safety standards for crashes, rollovers, deployment of air bags, or seat belt operation, and you sustained injuries because of these defects, then you would be able to bring a Product Liability claim against the car manufacturer, the car distributor, and any third party product suppliers (i.e. the seat belt manufacturer) based upon negligence.
+For example, if a car manufacturer failed to design a car to meet minimum safety standards for crashes, rollovers, deployment of airbags, or seat belt operation, and you sustained injuries because of these defects, then you would be able to bring a Product Liability claim against the car manufacturer, the car distributor, and any third party product suppliers (i.e. the seat belt manufacturer) based upon negligence.

 - Breach of Warranty refers to statements or claims made by the manufacturer that a product is fit and safe for its intended use.
 If you are injured while using a manufacturer’s product then you may have cause to recover your damages suffered.

 - Misrepresentation occurs when a manufacturer provides false, misleading, or inadequate information about the product and you rely on this information which causes a personal injury or harm.
-For example, if you were injured because you used a medication or drug, and the manufacturer failed to inform you of dangerous complications if you are pregnant, then you may have cause to recover your damages.
+For example, if you were injured because you used medication or a drug, and the manufacturer failed to inform you of dangerous complications if you are pregnant, then you may have cause to recover your damages.

 - Strict Liability cases focus on the product, as opposed to the actions of the manufacturer.
 If the product is defective then the manufacturer is liable for damages even if the manufacturer was not negligent in producing the product.
 For example, if a drug manufacturer used adequate care in manufacturing a drug, but the resulting drug was defective, then the manufacturer would be liable.